-If you or your parents filed a federal tax return with the Internal Revenue Service (IRS), you may be able to use the IRS Data Retrieval Tool to import IRS income and tax data directly into your FAFSA.
-The option will streamline the application process and help you avoid errors that cause processing delays.
-We strongly recommend that parents and students select this option during the initial FAFSA filing or when subsequent corrections are made to the FAFSA.
-As a federal income tax filer, you will be redirected to a secure IRS website, where you will give the IRS your permission to transfer income and tax data to the FAFSA.
+If you or your parents have already filed a US tax return, you may be able to use the IRS Data Retrieval Tool to import IRS income tax data directly into your FAFSA.
+This option will streamline the application process and help you avoid errors which can cause processing delays.

 Report education tax credits.

-Reported education tax credits are excluded from income in the need analysis formula.
-The amount of education tax credits (also called the American Opportunity Credit or Lifetime Learning Credits) that you or your parents claimed on a federal tax return should be reported as “Additional Financial Information” on the FAFSA and as “Income and Benefit Information” on the PROFILE.
+Education tax credits reported on your US tax return are excluded from income in the need analysis formula.
+The amount of education tax credits (also called the American Opportunity Credit or Lifetime Learning Credits) that you or your parents claimed on a US tax return should be reported as “Additional Financial Information” on the FAFSA and as “Income and Benefit Information” on the PROFILE.

 Report tax-deferred contributions to your pension and retirement savings.